-Each year, the Jewish community rehearses the historical account of a Seleucid tyrant named Antiochus IV who attempted to destroy Judaism in the second century BCE.
-His was not the first, nor sadly the last attempt.
+Each year, the Jewish community rehearses the historical account of the Seleucid tyrant named Antiochus IV who attempted to destroy Judaism in the second century BC.
+He was not the first, nor sadly the last.

-The Seleucid Empire emerged after the death of Alexander the Great in 323 BCE lasting from 312 – 64 BCE.
+The Seleucid Empire emerged after the death of Alexander the Great in 323 BC lasting from 312 – 64 BC.
 Antiochus IV, the eighth in the line of Seleucid succession, ruled Syria, parts of Asia Minor and Mesopotamia.
-He claimed the title Epiphanes, which means “the manifestation of god,” though a contemporary historian called him a maniac.
+He claimed the title Epiphanes, which means “the manifestation of god,” though the historian, Josephus, called him Epimanes, a maniac.

 A MIRACLE HAPPENED WHEN JERUSALEM WAS RECLAIMED

-The Jewish population in the Seleucid Empire attempted to function within the strictures of prevailing Greek culture up to that point.
-The anti-Semitic policies of Antiochus IV, however, pushed them to rebel against the Hellenization and unite in defense of worship of the One-true God.
+The Jewish population living in the Seleucid Empire attempted to function within the strictures of prevailing Greek culture up to that point.
+Antiochus IV’s abominable strategy became the catalyst for the prophesied rebellion as righteous men united in defense of worship of the One-true God.

-When agents of Antiochus came to the village of Modi’in located northwest of Jerusalem, a temple priest named Mattathias and his five sons took a stand against the anti-Semitic policies of the Syrian tyrant.
+When agents of Antiochus came to the village of Modi’in located northwest of Jerusalem, a temple priest named Mattathias and his five sons refused to comply with the anti-Semitic policies of the Syrian tyrant.
 A year into the ensuing conflict Mattathias passed away.
-His son Judah emerged as the leader.
+His son, Judah, emerged as the leader.